What is parallel structure in English grammar?

 Knowing then that a lack of parallelism in your sentences can create issues with comprehension, it’s important particularly in academic contexts that students remember to check their writing for any parallel-structure errors before submitting their work for assessment or publication.

 To do this, students should proofread their work very carefully, looking for any instances in which words, phrases, or clauses are listed either within a sentence or between sentences.
 By first isolating any expressions that are contained within a series, the writer can then edit these expressions carefully for aspects of parallel structure.
-For more specific detail about how to do this, continue studying with Lesson 2.
+For more specific detail about how to do this, continue studying with Chapter 2.